 OBVIOUSLY that is not the case in most work environments which is an absolute shame but if you do have those days where a wave of unexplained emotion or feeling hits you, here are a few tips to alleviate your anxiety or irritability.
 (Sorry, slapping a coworker isn't one of them)

-Mel Robins - She has become one one favourite motivational speakers because she’s so genuine and addresses that aren’t normally addressed.
+Mel Robins - She has become one of my favourite motivational speakers because she’s so genuine and addresses issues that aren’t normally addressed.
 Listening to her talks have helped me ease into starting my own business.
 She talks about real experiences and gets personal about her failures as well.
 I often find comfort in what she says.